 As a general rule, the holiday benefit will be paid out when all other holiday payments are used.
 This means that you must use the holiday pay you have earned with your employer in the qualifying year before being eligible for holiday benefit.

-You will only be eligible for holiday benefit if you fulfil the general conditions for eligibility for benefit at the time of your holiday.
+You will only be eligible for holiday benefit if you fulfill the general conditions for eligibility for benefit at the time of your holiday.
 The availability conditions are listed below.

 At the time of your holiday you must: